Educational theory of apprenticeship: Educational theory of apprenticeship

-Unlike most other perspectives of education, the apprenticeship perspective is rarely formally taught.
+Unlike most other approaches to education, the apprenticeship perspective is rarely formally taught.
 This is because the concepts communicated through apprenticeship are often practical, tacit strategies for achieving goals that do not always conform to standard procedure.
 For example, in an office environment lunch breaks may be limited to thirty minutes, but through apprenticeship one learns that up to forty-five minutes is acceptable.
 It would be inconvenient for the company to formally allow that allotment, but through informal training the message may still be communicated.

 Educational theories of apprenticeship often involve the combination of formal and information training for the development of schema, mental structures that represent individual understanding of experiences that frame a person’s conceptualization of reality.
 For example, a bicycle mechanic accustomed to road cycling may study texts covering mountain biking, but he will probably find it difficult to apply that formal training on a rough course.
-Educational theory’s response to this is apprenticeship; by riding with a friend on the mountain side, the cyclist can watch and learn, constantly reiterating his performance to meet the demands of the sport.
+Educational theory’s response to this is apprenticeship; by riding with a friend on the mountain side, the cyclist can watch and learn, constantly adjusting his performance to meet the demands of the sport.
 In this way he is developing his schema through formal and informal training.

 The Apprentice Perspective is a holistic field of learning because it involves the education of both the student and the teacher.
 As the learner develops a schema that begins to incorporate the intricacies of the environment, they will be more capable of performing similarly to their peers.
 Once this is recognized by the trainer, the student will become accepted as a peer; at this point, as the new worker tackles problems through their new and previously existing schema, their individual talents may start to be applied within the group practices.
 In this way, apprenticeship retains fresh information and ideas within a common body of knowledge.